-U.S. has 327 ports of entry that include 115 airports and 14 seaports.
-The port of entry is the immigration check counter at the destination airport of the U.S. Upon your arrival in the U.S. you will have to pass through this counter.
-The immigration/customs officer will ask you certain questions, stamp your passport, and give you the I-94 counter slip.
-You are legally allowed to stay in the U.S. till the date printed on your I-94 and the date printed on the visa.
+U.S. has 328 ports of entry that include 116 airports and 14 seaports.
+The port of entry is an officially designated area at US land borders, seaports and airports approved by US Customs and Border Protection which act as the immigration check counter.
+Upon your arrival in the U.S. you will have to pass through this counter.
+The immigration/customs officer will ask you certain questions, stamp your passport, and finalize your travel dates online on Form I-94.
+You are legally allowed to stay in the U.S. till the date printed on your I-94 and visa.

 To summarize, this is what happens at the port of entry:

-- Immigration officer looks at your travel documents (passport, visas).
+- Immigration officer verifies your travel documents (passport, visas).

-- Immigration officer may ask questions about the purpose of your visit.
+- Immigration officer may ask questions about the details and purpose of your visit.

 - Stamp your passport with the admission stamp along with the date of entry, the visa class, and the duration of admission

-Always double check the dates and other relevant information on the I94.
-If there is a typing error about the visa or date, you must immediately bring this to the officer's attention.
-Let the officer know what is wrong and get it corrected.
-In case you notice the error later you can contact your local CBP (Customs and Border Protection) office or call 1- 877-CBP -5511 Monday-Friday, between 8:30 and 5:00 Eastern Time.
+- Verify the information on the form I-94 including dates, name, etc. and bring any errors to the officer's attention immediately.
+Alternately, you can also contact your local CBP (Customs and Border Protection) office or call 1- 877-CBP -5511 Monday-Friday, between 8:30 and 5:00 Eastern Time.

 How do I convince the immigration officer at the port of entry that I must stay for a longer time period?